Britain's economy seen stuck in recession in second quarter

 Over the past month the coalition and BoE have announced several measures to ease the flow of credit to households and businesses, as the euro zone debt crisis saps demand in Britain's major export markets.

-But for now, any change to the fiscal austerity programme is opposed both by Chancellor George Osborne and BoE Governor Mervyn King, who fear it could trigger a loss of confidence in Britain's commitment to long-term deficit reduction.
+But for now, any change to the fiscal austerity program is opposed both by finance minister George Osborne and BoE Governor Mervyn King, who fear it could trigger a loss of confidence in Britain's commitment to long-term deficit reduction.

 (editing by Ron Askew)